kayue/WordpressBundle/README.md

         hypebeast_wordpress:
             wordpress_path: /path/to/your/wordpress

+            # Set short_init to true if you only need the WordpressBundle to read user's login state,
+            # this will make your application run faster by loading less Wordpress classes.
+It is
+            # false by default.
+            short_init: false

 5. Add the bundle factories, user provider, and authentication providers to your `security.yml`.
 Below is a sample configuration.
 All of the options for the wordpress_* authentication methods are optional and are displayed with their default values.
 You can omit them if you use the defaults,